rhertzog/librement/doc/specs/accounting.rst

 * a parent accounting book
 * a timestamp
-* a currency
 * a textual description
-* a set of at least two lines
+* a set of at least two entries

-Each transaction line is always part of a transaction and includes:
+Each transaction entry is always part of a transaction and includes:

 * an associated account (which must be part of the same book as the parent transaction)
-* a type of operation (debit/credit)
-* an amount of money
+* an amount of money (negative means debit, positive means credit)
+* a currency
+* an optional description

+Having different currencies in the same transaction means that we're recording a currency conversion.
+The default functions should assume that we have the same currency in a transaction and currency conversion should have a dedicated API (that doesn't impose the equality between debits and credits, but that ensures that we're doing a conversion between two assets accounts and maybe an expense accounts for conversion fees).

 Django integration
 ^^^^^^^^^^^^^^^^^^